cdown/yturl/README.md

         mplayer "$(yturl "$@")"
     }

+Then just use it in the same way you would use `yturl`, calling it with `yt`.

 # Quality selection

 If no itags are specified on the command line, yturl will get a URL to the